wp-plugins/gold-price-live/readme.txt

 *Using the WordPress dashboard*
 1. Log into your WordPress as an administrator.
 1. Click on "Plugins" then do a search for "Gold Price Live".
+1. Click on "Install Now"
 1. Activate the plugin.
 1. The plugin is now ready to work.
 Just place shortcode in posts, pages and widgets as follows: [gold], [silver], [platinum] or [palladium].
 You must include the square brackets as well.

 *Manual*

-1. Download the plugin from this page. (red button on the right)
+1. Download the plugin from this page.
 1. Login to your weblog administration area.
 1. Click on "Plugins" then "Add New" and then "Upload".
 1. Activate the plugin.